Frequently Asked Questions

 The skills acquired through Wattles have proven transferable into many industries.

 Fellows have gone on to work in a variety of sectors including:

 Many Fellows successfully apply to business, law, or medical school during or following their time in Wattles.

 If you are selected for the final round of interviews, we will ask you to submit one letter of recommendation from a former or current faculty member or employer.
-The deadline to submit this letter will be confirmed with final interview dates.
+The deadline for finalists to submit this letter will be November 1, 2021.
 Your letter of recommendation will be considered only for the final interview round, regardless of when it is submitted.
 Please share this letter with your chosen recommender for submission instructions.

 - Other important dates:

 - Aug.
 11, Sept.
 8, or Sept.
 14 2021 at 5:30pm: Virtual Info Sessions (join via this Zoom link)

 - Preliminary Interviews: Oct.
 10-12 (specific times will be provided)

 In evaluating applicants, the committee considers each applicant's academic performance, student leadership, internship experience, community service, and personal qualifications as demonstrated through the interview process, letter of recommendation, and essay content.

 No. The Fellowship Board matches each recipient with their position in coordination with the relevant departments at each of the three companies.